arkency/posts/posts/2014-08-19-how-we-structure-our-front-end-rails-apps-with-react-dot-js.md

 newsletter: :arkency_form
 ---

 We've tried almost everything for our Rails frontends - typical Rails views, Backbone, Angular and others.
 What we settled with is React.js.
-In this post we're showing you, how we structure a typical React.js when it comes to the files/directories structure.
+In this post we're showing you, how we structure a typical React.js app when it comes to the files structure.

 <!-- more -->

 Our file structure per a single mini-application:

 ```
-app_starter.js.coffee
+app_init.js.coffee
 --- app_directory
     --- app.module.js.coffee
     --- backend.module.js.coffee